emilyemorehouse/pycon-2020-presentation-uploader/README.md

 <sub><i>Keywords: React.js, Redux, Hot Reloading, ESNext, Babel, react-router, Offline First, ServiceWorker, `styled-components`, redux-saga, FontFaceObserver</i></sub>

+### Get started

+1. Copy .env.example to .env
+2. Add your config variables
+3. Done!

+## ⬆️ Quick start

+1. Make sure that you have Node.js v10.16.0 and npm v4 or above installed.
+2. Clone this repo using `git clone --depth=1 https://github.com/cuttlesoft/react-boilerplate.git <YOUR_PROJECT_NAME>`
+3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
+4. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
+    _At this point you can run `npm start` to see the example app at `http://localhost:3000`._
+5. Run `npm run clean` to delete the example app.

+Now you're ready to rumble!

+> Please note that this boilerplate is **production-ready and not meant for beginners**!
+If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
+If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

+## ▶️ Advanced

+- [**The Hitchhiker's Guide to `react-boilerplate`**](docs/general/introduction.md): An introduction for newcomers to this boilerplate.
+- [Overview](docs/general): A short overview of the included tools
+- [**Commands**](docs/general/commands.md): Getting the most out of this boilerplate
+- [Testing](docs/testing): How to work with the built-in test harness
+- [Styling](docs/css): How to work with the CSS tooling
+- [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.
+- [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.

+## 🚫 Airbnb Style Guide Compliant

+This project adheres to the Airbnb Style Guide.
+Our CI enforces this, so we suggest you enable linting and auto-formatting to keep your project compliant during development.

 ## 🔐 Secrets

 This project uses [dotenv](https://github.com/motdotla/dotenv) to expose config variables to React through webpack.
 You can store API keys and other sensitive information in a `.env` file: